scrosseye/TAADA/README.md

    c.
 The Grapheme‑Phoneme Complexity dictionary reported in Berndt et al. (1987).
 There are eight dictionaries, four for consonants and four for values with enumerations from 1 to four characters (here as cons_cond_prob_berndt_no_except_one_char.csv which is for one character consonant values)

 3. The script to calculate Conditional probability for individual words.
-It is the zip file cp_code.zip and was written by Joon Suh Choi.
+It is a zip file labeled cp_code.zip and located [here](https://drive.google.com/file/d/1whKTg8RSc2cnOH_rmuGE1BipK_VHEHlt/view?usp=sharing).
+It is too big for github because a pickled dictionary.
+The code was written by Joon Suh Choi.

 4. Script to calculate mean scores for all TAADA variables for a corpus of texts.
 This requires the following

    a.
 The dataframe with all the decoding variable scores by word (decoding_1_dataframe.csv).
 This is the basis for TAADA all TAADA counts and included counts calculated in                    calculate_decoding_variables_minus_cond_prob_final_for_github.ipynb and calculate_cond_prob_final_for_github.ipynb.
-It also includes variables from TAAMI, the English Lexicon Project, and COCA.
+It also includes variables from PerDict (rhyming variables), the English Lexicon Project, and COCA.

    b.
 Python script to calculate mean decoding scores for words in the texts (calculate_TAADA_measures_from_texts_github.ipynb)